+5.6 Site Capacities.

+Graphical illustration of Site Capacities appropriate for 4 Units at various Area

+Type Settings in relation to London Plan Policy H2 - Small Sites.
-5.2.1 Assessment and analysis by the National Model Design Code as referenced from the NPPF which is the highest in the Planning Policy Hierarchy clearly indicates that the

-Housing Density of the proposed development is more appropriate in a "Central" Area Type Setting than the actual "Suburban" Area Type Setting of the Shirley Local Centre.
-This is conclusive evidence of over development for the "Site Capacity" of ≈0.03ha in a Suburban Setting at PTAL 2.

-5.2.2 London Plan Policy D3 - Policy D3 Optimising site capacity through the design-led Approach, requires an evaluation of the site's attributes, its surrounding context and its capacity for growth to determine the appropriate form of development for that site.
+- mo-ra.co/twitter - 5.7 Assessment and analysis by the National Model Design Code as referenced from the NPPF, which is the highest in the Planning Policy Hierarchy clearly indicates that the Site Area of the proposed development of 4 Dwellings at an "Outer Suburban" Area Type should be within the range of 0.1ha to 0.2ha when the available Site Area is 0.0324ha, which for 4 units is more appropriate in a "Central" Area Type Setting (<0.033) than the actual "Outer Suburban" Area Type Setting of the Shirley Local Centre.
+This is conclusive evidence of Over Development for the "Site Capacity" of 0.0324ha in an Outer Suburban Setting at PTAL 2. - London Plan Policy D3 Policy D3 Optimising site capacity through the design-led 5.8 Approach, requires an evaluation of the site's attributes, its surrounding context and its capacity for growth to determine the appropriate form of development for that site.
 The "Attributes" are the Number of Dwellings, the Site Area and Area Type Setting.